Study the Bachelor of Health Science in Public and Environmental Health, and prepare yourself for a career where you can really make a difference.

 You develop practical skills and further your understanding of the values and approaches of public and environmental health.

-Plus, 3 elective papers.
-We recommend the health media and communications paper to develop digital skills.
+Plus, 3 elective courses.
+We recommend the health media and communications course to develop digital skills.

 The final year prepares you to make the transition to working within the wider sector.

-At the heart of your final year is the Health Practice Cooperative paper, 150 hours of workplace experience in organisations involved in public and environmental health.
+At the heart of your final year is the Health Practice Cooperative course, 150 hours of workplace experience in organisations involved in public and environmental health.
 Recent placements included:

 You may also be able to work on one of several research, teaching and innovation projects.